jjcarrier/vicon/README.md

 - [x] JSON output
   - Providing a convenient way to integrate with other tooling.
 - [x] Serial command line processing
+  - For most options/commands, the order in which they are specified in the command argument list determine the execution order.
+This aids in simple scripting for automated workloads.
+- [x] Multi-device supported
-- [x] Supports multi-device mechanisms, `--enumerate` and `--serial`, to improve users experience when working with multiple DP100s.
+  - Mechanisms such as `--enumerate` and `--serial` improve user experience when working with multiple DP100s.
 - [ ] Recorder/trace (support for logging all activity during interactive mode)
 - [ ] Supports a TUI lock function to prevent accidental button presses